Sudden Coffee aims to stir up instant brewing with third wave tech

 suddencoffee-2

 The business model is essentially coffee as a service: For a monthly fee you are regularly delivered packages of Sudden Coffee — a type you’ve requested, or perhaps something new that’s recommended based on your taste.
-The cost right now starts at around $3 per cup and goes down in bulk.
+The cost right now is $2.75 per cup if you include shipping.

 It’s worth noting that this is the early, fancy version — if Sudden were Tesla, this would be the Roadster phase, suggested Freese.